Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 How long should I wait after a flare before drinking again?

 Wait until your symptoms have fully settled and your inflammation markers (CRP, calprotectin) are back to your baseline.
-This usually means at least 2 to 4 weeks after your last flare symptom.
-Start small when you do.
+This usually means at least 2-4 weeks after your last flare symptom.
+Start with a small amount when you do resume, and track your response.

 Does alcohol affect my biologic treatment?